lives-in-imajination0402/medicaide/medicaide/README.md

 4. Access the Application
     Once the application is running, you will get a Flask link in the terminal output.
-Navigate to that link using your web browser to access the Meddollinna interface.
+Navigate to that link using your web browser to access the MedicAide interface.

 Usage
 - Medical Students: Get answers to your theory-related questions.